 - To create a custom detection type, click Create in the upper right corner of the page.
 The detection type ID for the new detection type must match the ID included in the custom detection trigger.
-Learn more about creating a custom detection. - To edit a custom detection, click the detection and edit the display name, author, and associated MITRE techniques in the Detection Type Settings panel.
-You cannot edit built-in detections where ExtraHop is listed as the author.

-To delete a custom detection, click the detection, and then click Delete from the Detection Type Settings panel.
+Learn more about creating a custom detection. - To edit a custom detection, click the detection and edit the display name, author, detection categories, and associated MITRE techniques in the Edit Detection Type panel.
+You cannot edit built-in detections where ExtraHop is listed as the author. - To delete a custom detection, click the detection, and then click Delete from the Detection Type Settings panel.